bfmatei/PiPTool/README.md

 - Suggestions?

 ## Changelog
+### Version 1.7
+- Fixed issue with YouTube not working on embedded videos

 ### Version 1.6
 - Fixed PiP button not displaying when navigating to a movie from YouTube homepage
 - Added the possibility to bind custom event to trigger the PiP button loading